genome-nexus/genome-nexus-annotation-pipeline/README.md

         --output-filename <OUTPUT DESTINATION> \
         --isoform-override <mskcc or uniprot>

-You can choose to replace the gene symbols in the new maf by the gene symbols found by Genome Nexus by supplying the `-r` optional parameter.
 To output error reporting to a file, supply the `-e` option a location for the file to be saved.
 By running the jar without any arguments or by providing the optional parameter `-h` you can view the full usage statement.

 ## Annotate data with Docker
 Genome Nexus Annotation Pipeline is available on Docker: https://hub.docker.com/r/genomenexus/gn-annotation-pipeline.